jbcodeforce/life-insurance-demo/docs/index.md

 The java classes for this model are in the `lf-tx-simulator` project.

-In the future, can extend this model with the Life Insurance offer.
+In the future, can extend this model with the Life Insurance offer and product.

+Model inspiration is coming from [Vertabelo blog](https://vertabelo.com/blog/life-insurance-data-model/)
 ## Components

 We will leverage the following IBM Products: